SHOULD YOU MODIFY YOUR CHILD AND SPOUSAL SUPPORT OBLIGATION IF YOUR INCOME DECREASED?

-The fight against the COVID-19 Pandemic has wreaked havoc on our economy.
-Due to the global economy shutting down, businesses are forced to lay off a lot of workers.
-If you have an existing child support or spousal support obligation (court order) and you are laid off from your job causing a major loss of income, you may want to consider modifying your existing child and spousal support order.
+If you have an existing child support or spousal support obligation (court order) and your income decreases or even worst if you are laid off from your job causing a major loss of income, you may want to consider modifying your existing child and spousal support order.
 You are not automatically relieved from your obligation to pay a court ordered child and spousal support just because you were laid off from your job.
 Some people have a mistaken belief that just because they lost their job, they are automatically off the hook from paying support.
 This is not the case.
 The support order remains in place until it is modified by a new support order.
 You will need to immediately file a Request for Order (motion) with the Court to modify the existing support order when there is a substantial change in your circumstance such as a loss of income.

 The support orders are generally based on the parties’ financial situation and custody arrangements at the time of the settlement or trial.
 If your income has gone down substantially from the time that the child or spousal support determination, you may be able to file a modification of your support obligation.
 Losing a job or having less income constitutes a material change of circumstances that would allow the court to modify down your support obligations.